 Natural Variegated Yellow Dragon Fruit

 Natural variegated dragon fruit branches are green when they're young.
 As they grow older, they get more and more yellow.
-This is not sunburn but it is in their gene.
+This is not sunburn but it is in their natural gene.

 When they bloom, the flowers will be all yellow.
 And their fruits sometimes have yellow-and-green skin.
 The Worth Variegated Dragon fruit is an example of this variegated dragon fruit.